bradleyd/piglatin/README.md

 ### playing with Go

-* piglatin gernerator for Go
+* piglatin generator for Go